rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 and [Automatic Differentiation in Machine Learning: a Survey](https://arxiv.org/abs/1502.05767).

-Most AD implementations work on a graph representation of a functional tensor program, and many have limited expressivity and extensibility.
-Frameworks based on a define-by-run programming model (to support dynamic computation graphs) often lack the ability to perform full-program static analysis and optimizations, and make it hard to diagnose errors and target hardware accelerators ahead of time.

 We aim to provide best-in-class AD, including the best optimizations, best error messages in failure cases, and the most flexibility and expressivity.
 To achieve this, we built support for AD right into the Swift compiler.
 Additionally, since